SARMs: The Ultimate Guide (Side Effects & Benefits)

 The recent emergence of non-steroidal SARMs presents great promise for the medical and bodybuilding communities.

 With a successful outcome, significantly more people would be healed from cachexia and osteoporosis, without toxic side effects.
-Equally, less bodybuilders would experience negative downturns in health, improving harm reduction and effectively steering people away from anabolic steroid-use.
+Equally, fewer bodybuilders would experience negative downturns in health, improving harm reduction and effectively steering people away from anabolic steroid use.

-However, initial research and anecdotal evidence suggests SARMs are not safer than anabolic steroids; and may only produce a fraction of the positive effects, in terms of muscle hypertrophy).
+However, initial research and anecdotal evidence suggest SARMs are not safer than anabolic steroids; and may only produce a fraction of the positive effects, in terms of muscle hypertrophy).
 Thus, at this time, we consider the risk-to-reward ratio of SARMs may be even less optimal than steroids.